-For small and mid-sized businesses across the United States, Progent's Microsoft-certified consultants offer computer help and IT consulting support for the whole family of Microsoft .NET Enterprise Servers and Windows Servers.
-Progent's planning, integration, optimization, and consulting services include system architecture, configuration, and administration outsourcing for
+For small businesses across the United States, Progent's Microsoft-certified consultants can provide computer help and IT consulting support for the entire family of Microsoft .NET Enterprise Servers and Microsoft Windows Servers.
+Progent's planning, integration, update, and consulting services include system design, deployment, and administration outsourcing for

-Standard Help Desk Call Center Support or Co-managed Help Desk Services, comprehensive
+Standard Help Desk Services or Shared Help Desk Call Center Services, comprehensive

 ProSight Virtual Hosting services.

-In case your business needs fast remote help from a certified network expert, visit Progent's Emergency Online Network Support.
+In case your organization needs fast remote support from a Microsoft certified network expert, go to Progent's Urgent Remote Computer Help.

-Learn additional details about Progent's Consulting Services for Microsoft Server Products.
+Find out more concerning Progent's Consulting and Support Services for Microsoft Server Technology.

-In order to get in touch with Progent concerning engineering assistance for Microsoft Windows Server, call 1-800-993-9400 or see Contact Progent.
+If you wish to get in touch with Progent concerning consulting expertise for Windows Server integration, call 1-800-993-9400 or see Contact Progent.